TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 execute_system <progname> [<arg1> ...]

-This is similar to execute_daemon but, unlike execute_daemon, the execute_system command does ***not*** use the PARDUS daemon.
-Instead it attempts to execute the custom command directly using the standard C function int system(const char * command).
-This means that the script execution will be paused while the command executes and will only continue when the custom command has completed (either successfully or unsuccessfully).
-The script checker tests to see if a system command processor exists before allowing a script containing execute_system commands to run.
+The execute_system command attempts to execute a custom command directly via the host operating system.
+Unlike execute_daemon, this command runs synchronously: script execution will pause while the target program executes, continuing only after the program terminates.
 No checks are made as to whether the custom command executes correctly or exits with an error.
-However the PCS system variable Sysval will be assigned to the value returned from int system(const char * command) so the script writer may read this to help figure out a way to test for success or failure or other state the command terminated with in a manner that is best suited to their needs.
+However, upon completion, the PCS system variable Sysval will be assigned the integer exit code returned by the executed program.
+Script authors can read Sysval to handle program success, failure, or custom termination states.
+If the program fails to start or crashes abruptly, Sysval will be assigned a value of -1.

 <programe> - a string which is the name of the executable file of the command to pass to the command processor

 [<arg1> ...] - an optional list of arguments for the program to be executed.
 The details are the same as for the command execute_daemon (which see).

 **Note**: On MS Windows (even when running from MSYS2 MINGW shell) do not use "./" i.e. NOT "./prog.exe", or any other *nix-style paths but use Windows style paths or just "prog.exe" if the program to execute is in the same directory as the PARDUS client program.
 Full paths to the executable must be specified in MS Windows style i.e. C:msys64homeparduserprog.exe

+**Note**: Unlike older legacy engines, this command executes binaries directly without spawning an intermediary shell processor (like /bin/sh or cmd.exe).
+This significantly increases execution speed and completely eliminates shell-injection vulnerabilities.

 ### exit